Thanksgiving (band): Adrian Orange & Her Band (2006-07)

 In 2006 Orange released the LP Bitches Is Lord under his own name and toured the world with a nine-piece backing band, initially known as Child Slave Rebellion and later Adrian Orange & Her Band.
 The touring group, featuring members of LAKE, François & the Atlas Mountains and Rozi Plain, recreated older Thanksgiving material with new textures and instrumentation described variously as "rogue West African prison-funk" and "acid-tinged dub-jam nomad blues".
-In February 2007 the band reconvened at Dub Narcotic Studio in Olympia, WA to record a self-titled LP, released later that year on K Records.
-They also released the single Interdependance Dance as part of the label's long-running International Pop Underground 7" series.
+In February 2007, the band reconvened at Dub Narcotic Studio in Olympia, Washington, to record a self-titled LP, released later that year on K Records.
+They also released the single "Interdependance Dance" as part of the label's long-running International Pop Underground 7" series.

 Adrian Orange & Her Band received mixed responses from critics, although Tiny Mix Tapes described the album as "groundbreaking" and Drowned in Sound praised it as "a vital snapshot of a singer engaged in a constant process of artistic discovery and renewal, with startling, fascinating, often wondrous results".

 Recent projects

-In late 2007 Orange adopted the moniker Lyllyys (and later AOK) and began performing with the greater Portland, OR experimental music scene including members of Rob Walmart, Jackie-O Motherfucker and White Rainbow.
-Around this time he contributed vocals to the LP Naked Acid by Valet and released two CDRs of free-form, electronic work.
+In late 2007, Orange adopted the moniker Lyllyys (and later AOK) and began performing with the greater Portland, Oregon, experimental music scene, including members of Rob Walmart, Jackie-O Motherfucker and White Rainbow.
+Around this time, he contributed vocals to the LP Naked Acid by Valet and released two CDRs of free-form, electronic work.

-In 2011 Gnar Tapes released a double cassette of Orange's experimental recordings entitled Deep Stain Doublest Dubba Dope Duba Stank Dank Tape.
+In 2011, Gnar Tapes released a double cassette of Orange's experimental recordings entitled Deep Stain Doublest Dubba Dope Duba Stank Dank Tape.
 According to the label, Orange had "suffered a near complete mental collapse, triggered by all manners of fatigue" following his most recent world tour and for a time "very few were aware of [his] activities or whereabouts."
 He has since recorded and performed sporadically, at one point having relocated to Kekaha, Hawai'i.

+As of the 2020s, Orange has reportedly continued to experience significant mental health issues.
+On August 27, 2026, Orange was arrested and criminally charged after he allegedly attempted to burn down Vinyl Resting Place, a record shop in Portland.